charlie51135/robot-sim/docs/create_img.md

     `gunzip backup_image.img.gz`

 3. Shrink the image using PiShrink
-    `sudo pishrink.sh -va backup_image.img shrunk_image.img`
+    `sudo pishrink.sh -va backup_image.img`

 4. Zip the file for uploading
-    `gzip -kv shrunk_image.img`
+    `gzip -kv backup_image.img`

-These steps were able to get a 3.5GB .img.gz file from a 128GB OS.
+These steps were able to get a 3.9GB .img.gz file from a 128GB OS.

 ## Upload the image to a USB drive